 Was this article helpful?
 Pass it on

-1. Compared to traditional thermal-bake ovens.
+1. Compared to a traditional thermal-bake cycle on the same model.

 2. Time and temperature adjustments can vary by oven.